 He co-authored the book, How to Do Everything with Podcasting.

 And in 2005, he co-founded the first communications-themed podcast ever and has helped several companies start up their own podcasts.

 What I am trying to say is, Shel Holtz is the original podcast king and no one is coming for his title anytime soon.

 Here’s the latest episode:

-In Face Forward, Founder and Director of Inspiring Change, Scott McInnes interviews leaders about their views on internal comms and employee engagement.
+In The Inspiring Change Podcast, Founder and Director of Inspiring Change, Scott McInnes interviews leaders about their views on internal comms and employee engagement.

 This podcast is a great resource for both leaders and ambitious communicators that want to gain a new perspective on leadership and change.
 Regardless of your role in communications, understanding the view from the top is essential to defining and communicating your own internal comms strategy.